On spectral sequences for semiabelian varieties over non-closed fields: Introduction

 Let us sketch the proof of Theorem \ref{intro: main example}.
 Let $C$ be a smooth proper curve of genus $g$ over $k$ and let $J$ be the Jacobian of $C$.
-We identify $J$ with the dual abelian variety using its canonical principal polarization.
-Using a general description of $\delta_2^{0,2}$ given in Theorem \ref{intro: main semiabelian} below, we show that the mod 2 first Chern class of the canonical principal polarization is an element of $\H^2_\et(J_{k_\s},\Z/2)^\Ga$ which is sent by $\delta_2^{0,2}$ to the image of the class of the torsor of theta-characteristics under the Bockstein map $\H^1(k,J[2])\to \H^2(k,J[2])$.
+We identify $J$ with the dual abelian variety using the canonical principal polarisation.
+Using a general description of $\delta_2^{0,2}$ given in Theorem \ref{intro: main semiabelian} below, we show that the mod 2 first Chern class of the canonical principal polarisation is an element of $\H^2_\et(J_{k_\s},\Z/2)^\Ga$ which is sent by $\delta_2^{0,2}$ to the image of the class of the torsor of theta-characteristics under the Bockstein map $\H^1(k,J[2])\to \H^2(k,J[2])$.
 Thus $\delta_2^{0,2}\neq 0$ whenever $[{\bf Pic}^{g-1}_{C/k}]\in \H^1(k,J)$ is not divisible by 2.
 A systematic method to construct such curves over number fields was found by B.~Creutz \cite{Cre13}.
 The idea is to exploit the fine arithmetic structure available in this case, namely, that $[{\bf Pic}^{g-1}_{C/k}]$ is automatically a 2-torsion element of the Tate--Shafarevich group $\Sha(J)$.
-The class $[{\bf Pic}^{g-1}_{C/k}]$ is divisible by 2 in $\H^1(k,J)$ if and only if its image in $\Sha^2(k,J[2])$ under the Bockstein map is orthogonal to $\Sha^1(k,J[2])$ with respect to the Poitou--Tate duality pairing.
-Since the Poitou--Tate pairing is compatible with the Cassels--Tate pairing, $[{\bf Pic}^{g-1}_{C/k}]$ is divisible by 2 in $\H^1(k,J)$ if and only if $[{\bf Pic}^{g-1}_{C/k}]$ is orthogonal to the image of $\Sha^1(k,J[2])$ in $\Sha(J)$ with respect to the Cassels--Tate pairing.
-Following Manin, this can be interpreted in terms of the Brauer--Manin obstruction on the everywhere locally soluble variety $X={\bf Pic}^{g-1}_{C/k}$: any element $t\in\Sha(J)$ gives rise to an everywhere locally constant element ${\mathcal B}$ of the Brauer group $\Br(X)$ whose Brauer--Manin pairing with an arbitrary adelic point of $X$ equals the Cassels--Tate pairing of $t$ and $[X]$.
-When $g=2$, the variety $X$ is the Albanese torsor of $C$, so $C$ is a closed subvariety of $X$.
-If $C$ itself is everywhere locally soluble, we can take an adelic point of $X$ to be an adelic point of $C$ and then we only need the restriction of ${\mathcal B}$ to $C$.
-The easiest way to arrange for this is to consider hyperelliptic curves $C$ given by the equation $y^2=f(x)$, where the separable polynomial $f(x)\in k[x]$ of degree 6 is everywhere locally soluble.
-In this setting, one can construct elements of $\Br(C)$ coming from $\H^1(k,J[2])$ by an explicit formula, which allows one to compute the Brauer--Manin pairing with the adelic points of $f(x)=0$.
-A worked out example over $k=\Q$ when this pairing is non-trivial is $f(x)=3(x^2+1)(x^2+17)(x^2-17)$, see \cite[p.~941]{Cre13} and \cite[Theorem~6.7]{CV15}, so in this case $[{\bf Pic}^{g-1}_{C/k}]$ is not divisible by 2 in $\H^1(k,J)$.
+The class $[{\bf Pic}^{g-1}_{C/k}]$ is divisible by 2 in $\H^1(k,J)$ if and only if its image in $\Sha^2(k,J[2])$ under the Bockstein map is zero, which is equivalent to being orthogonal to $\Sha^1(k,J[2])$ under the non-degenerate Poitou--Tate duality pairing.
+By compatibility of pairings, this happens if and only if $[{\bf Pic}^{g-1}_{C/k}]$ is orthogonal to the image of $\Sha^1(k,J[2])$ in $\Sha(J)$ under the Cassels--Tate pairing.